 All students with full-time status or are enrolled in at least 7 credits or more are required by the University to have complete health insurance coverage and will be billed automatically for health insurance with every fall billing.
-Included with the fall billing, students will receive literature that will explain the plan in greater detail and instructions on enrollment/waiver process.
+Included with the fall billing, students will receive literature that will explain the plan in greater detail and instructions on the enrollment/waiver process.

-Students may accept the University-suggested health insurance plan, may locate their own, comparable plan or if already covered by another equivalent plan, may opt out of the program by submitting an online waiver.
-All UNE fulltime students are required to either enroll or waive the Health Insurance Plan by going to the United Health Care Student Resources (UHCSR) website: https://partnercenter.uhcsr.com/.
+Students may accept the University-suggested health insurance plan, may locate their own comparable plan, or if already covered by another equivalent plan, may opt out of the program by submitting an online waiver.
+All UNE fulltime students are required to either enroll or waive the Health Insurance Plan by going to the United Health Care Student Resources (UHCSR) website: https://studentcenter.uhcsr.com/school-page.
 The insurance fee will be removed from the student's bill only if an online waiver showing proof of coverage is completed by the due dates.

-For specific information please contact: Donna Bisson at dbisson@une.edu.
+For specific information please contact: Carrie Bernier at cbernier@une.edu